isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2397.md

 ---
-title: MyRetailer Android POS - Package D with Dashboard & Unified Payments
+title: Flick Time Management System Enterprise Enhanced (TMSEE) - Flick 100
-permalink: /productivity-solutions-grant/solutionrepo/solution346
+permalink: /productivity-solutions-grant/solutionrepo/solution2397
 ---

 ### Description

-MyRetailer Android POS is a powerful all in one point-of-sale solution with built in payment modes like Alipay, Wechat Pay, GrabPay, Credit Card payments, Global Blue and others.
-The system is also equipped with efficient and secure retail and inventory control systems in the back office with relevant reports vital to store operations
+With more than 10 years' experience in HR Time Attendance Solution, Flick understands the need of having a hassle-free Time Attendance Solution

+Flick's Time Management System Enterprise Enhanced (TMSEE) is a time attendance software that is flexible and proven to work for everyday time management and attendance needs.
+Flick believes in working together with Clients towards a more efficient HR system and solution, which will in turn reduce Clients' workload significantly.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedDCSSynthesisRetailerPOSAnnex3CRwef12August2021-_Part_4.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Flick_Solutions_20200968_Desensitised_Annex_3_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria